Peerapps/Peerapps-Frontend/README.md

 ## How do I publish my mod?
  - Fork this repo.
  - Make your mods, publish them to your fork.
  - Submit a pull request to this repo adding a link to your forked repo in the community frontend section below.
+Do not include your mods in the pull request, ONLY edit this readme and add a link to your fork.

 ## Community Frontends
  - emeth: 3 column bootstrap [Source](https://github.com/Peerapps/Peerapps-Frontend) [Demo](https://cdn.rawgit.com/Peerapps/Peerapps-Frontend/master/setup.html)